liismaiil/ihkam/README.md

 ## Customizing

-You can start editing this repository  by modifying the files in the `/pages/docs` folder. feel free to copy one file and modify it , it s a regular markdown file, you can add link in the side bar by adding an entry to constants file in `/src/components` repository.
+You can start editing this repository  by modifying the files in the `/pages/docs` folder. feel free to copy one file and modify it, it s a regular markdown file, you can add links in the side bar by adding entries to constants file in `/src/components` repository.